How to use an API with Postman?

 The collections

 How the calls are ordered in your collection is completely up to you.
-In addition, Postman offers you the possibility to automatically execute all calls in a collection in an order.
+Postman also gives you the option of automatically executing all the calls in a collection in a certain order.
 It is therefore very important to define the order.

 Using variables